 For the pie:

-- 2 pie crusts — from a refrigerated pack of 2
+- 2 recipes all butter pie crust or use a refrigerated pack of 2 pie crusts, readymade

 - 5 medium Granny Smith Apples